mamba-org/mamba/docs/source/usage/solver.rst

 The second way of loading packages is through Conda's repository index format ``repodata.json`` using
 :cpp:func:`DataBase.add_repo_from_repodata <mamba::solver::libsolv::Database::add_repo_from_repodata>`.
-This is meant as a convenience and performant alternative to the former method, since these files grow large.
+This is meant for convenience, and is not a performant alternative to the former method, since these files grow large.

 .. code:: python